alundiak/expertise-leaflet/README.md

 # Idea

-Take a list of frontend libraries, frameworks, tools from GitHub API using GraphQL and show on page.
+Take a list of frontend libraries, frameworks, tools from GitHub API using GraphQL and show on page in iOS-apps-screen-like way.

 List represent company expertize in frontend development.